-of seaweed farmers are women
+of farm leaders and farmers are women

-sea cucumbers harvested in 2014
+sea cucumbers harvested to date

 Sea cucumbers (known as trepang after processing) are in high demand in Asian markets where they are considered a delicacy, health food and aphrodisiac, while red seaweed is widely used in food and cosmetics industries as a texturing agent.

 We are committed to developing models for community-based aquaculture in which farms are fully owned and operated by communities themselves.
-Our aquaculture teams provide materials, technical guidance and assist with start-up costs.
+Our aquaculture team provides materials and technical guidance, and assists with start-up costs.

-We also help to nurture new partnerships between farmers and seafood exporters, microfinance institutions, development funds and business training organisations.
-This business management support is fundamental to improving revenues and working towards the long-term sustainability of aquaculture businesses in these isolated communities.
-Over half of the farmers supported by Blue Ventures are women, who are able to use their new income to help pay for children’s school fees and supplement their family’s diet.
+Every year new farmers and villages join our aquaculture programme, increasing the number of people benefiting from alternative livelihoods.
+Over half of the farmers supported by Blue Ventures are women, who often use this new income to help pay for children’s school fees and supplement their family’s diet.

 Introducing new innovations in coastal aquaculture is not a simple task, and requires strong technical partnerships and practical experience.
 The commercial nature of many aquaculture businesses means that results and developments are generally not publicised; experiences of overcoming technical, logistical and financial challenges in production are rarely shared.

-More aquaculture news
+More aquaculture news & blogs

 More aquaculture publications